demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-update-master-key

 ***
 Update the default master key that encrypts all the private keys and passwords in the configuration.

+**Running this command invalidates the current API key and requires re-configuration of the integration instance.**

 #### Base Command